What Are Bootcamps Looking for in a Student?

 Our courses are intense, so we accept applicants that show the intellectual stamina they’ll need in order to pick up material and get through it.
 However, there’s more to it than that.

 For example, there’s a misconception that programmers are employed to be quantitatively minded factory workers who churn out code.
 It turns out, that it’s less assembly line work than it is art.

 I once asked Yoav Shapira, former VP of Engineering at HubSpot, what he thought HubSpot’s programmers would be doing if they were born 100 years ago.
 He said.
 “I really think they would be musicians.”
 Like being a musician, being a programmer has a lot to do with composition and synthesis — creating fully realized code in a common language of moving parts and patterns.
 It’s a mode of expression that requires people to think about problems in highly structured ways.
 So we keep an eye out for creative people who have already proved they can think this way.

-We want to know you are passionate about learning to code or learning data science, design, or cybersecurity skills.
+We want to know you are passionate about learning to code, becoming a data scientist of data analyst, or about cybersecurity.
 Our courses are not just a means to an end.
 They’re more than just a way to get a cool job or start a tech startup.
 While those are perfectly good reasons for learning this, we’re looking for people who see this as a craft to which they want to devote their careers.